 Check Out Cabo Wabo

-Cabo Wabo is a legendary spot that every visitor should experience at least once.
-Founded by Sammy Hagar, the popular hotspot offers drinks and food during the day.
+Cabo Wabo is a legendary spot every visitor should experience at least once.
+Sammy Hagar founded the popular hotspot and offers drinks and food during the day.
 The venue provides a nightclub atmosphere that runs into the early hours of the night.

-They also serve their premium tequila made from Blue Weber Agave, even though Haggar is no longer owner of the brand.
+Although Haggar no longer owns the brand, Cabo Wabo also serves premium tequila made from Blue Weber Agave.
 Whether you’re a fan of Sammy or not, Cabo Wabo has something for everyone!

 Be A Pirate For A Day in Cabo San Lucas